JHU-PL-Lab/www-pl/ocaml/lecture.md

 ```

 * Type `#show List;;` into utop to get a dump of all the functions in `List`.
-* NOTE: for assignment 1 you cannot use these `List.` functions, we want you to first practice using recursion.
+* NOTE: for assignment 1 you **cannot** use these `List.` functions, we want you to practice using recursion (you can use them after Assignment 1).
 * The [Standard Library Reference page for lists](http://caml.inria.fr/pub/docs/manual-ocaml/libref/List.html) contains descriptions as well.
 * There are similar modes for `Int`, `String`, `Float`, etc modules which similarly contain handy functions.

-#### Types of these library functions
+#### The Types of List Library Functions

-* The types of the functions are additional hints to their purpose, get used to reading them
+* The types of the functions are additional hints as to their purpose, get used to reading them
 * Much of the time when you mis-use a function you will get a type error
 * `'a list` etc is a polymorphic aka generic type, `'a` can be *any* type. more later on that
 ```ocaml